-National Household Travel Survey (NHTS) Add-on Data: NYSDOT is extending its purchase of 2017 NHTS Add-on Data to the MPOs.
+- Data Axle (formerly InfoGroup) Business Points Data: Business locations in New York State with various company-specific attributes in ESRI Geodatabase format.
+The data is proprietary and NYSDOT purchases it and makes it available to the MPOs. - National Household Travel Survey (NHTS) Add-on Data: NYSDOT is extending its purchase of 2017 NHTS Add-on Data to the MPOs.
 The purchase represents over 15,000 samples taken across the state capturing non-commercial travel by all modes and the characteristics of the travel, household members and their vehicles.
 The Add-on data will be available through the Data Explorer found on the NHTS website.
-The Data Explorer mimics the functionality of the NHTS public-use tool but with the added ability to select weighting (five- or seven-day) and the choice of three levels of geography to include in crosstabulations: MPO, county, or state.

-- Average Daily VMT estimates by MPO Planning Area & Functional Classification: The NYSDOT Highway Data Services Bureau provides annual updates to the Average Daily VMT estimates for each MPO Planning Area and also breaks the estimates down by Functional Classification. - IHS Global Insights US Economic and US Regional Long-Term Forecasts: Available for all counties in New York, New Jersey, and Connecticut.
-Includes information such as historical and projected population employment data by County.
-The data is proprietary and NYSDOT purchases it and makes it available to the MPOs. - MOtor Vehicle Emission Simulator (MOVES): A U.S. Environmental Protection Agency modeling system that estimates emissions for mobile sources at the national, county, and project level for criteria air pollutants, greenhouse gases, and air toxics. - Travel Model Improvement Program (TMIP): Per FHWA, "TMIP was established in 1994 with the mission of transferring improved travel analysis technologies and practices to staff at state and local planning agencies.
-Over this period the transportation industry has undergone significant changes and TMIP has continued to lead the charge in supporting research and providing opportunities for information sharing." - Cornell Program on Applied Demographics (PAD): Per Cornell University, "brings skills in demographics, economics, statistics, data gathering and data analysis together to provide a variety of organizations with data, information and advice.
-PAD works closely with the New York State Department of Labor, the U.S. Census Bureau and other organizations to assist them in their activities."
+The Data Explorer mimics the functionality of the NHTS public-use tool but with the added ability to select weighting (five- or seven-day) and the choice of three levels of geography to include in crosstabulations: MPO, county, or state. - Average Daily VMT estimates by MPO Planning Area & Functional Classification: The NYSDOT Highway Data Services Bureau provides annual updates to the Average Daily VMT estimates for each MPO Planning Area and also breaks the estimates down by Functional Classification. - IHS Global Insights US Economic and US Regional Long-Term Forecasts: Available for all counties in New York, New Jersey, and Connecticut.
+Includes information such as historical and projected population employment data by county.
+The data is proprietary and NYSDOT purchases it and makes it available to the MPOs. - Motor Vehicle Emission Simulator (MOVES): A U.S. Environmental Protection Agency modeling system that estimates emissions for mobile sources at the national, county, and project level for criteria air pollutants, greenhouse gases, and air toxics. - Travel Model Improvement Program (TMIP): TMIP is a program within the FHWA Office of Planning that conducts research, provides technical assistance, and delivers training to local, regional, and state transportation planning professionals in the fields of analysis, modeling and simulation. - Cornell Program on Applied Demographics (PAD): PAD provides organizations with data and analysis in the areas of demographics, economics, and statistics.
 The site includes population and employment trends as well as population projections for all counties and school districts in NY.
-County profiles are also available.
+County profiles are also available. - StreetLight Data: StreetLight Data is an on-demand mobility analytics platform that uses big data from mobile devices to conduct origin-destination, travel times, and select link analyses.
+Their clients get access to the web-based platform and can set up and run their analyses, then view heatmaps and interactive visualizations, or export the output to other usable formats.
+The data is proprietary. - INRIX: INRIX provides various online applications to analyze and forecast various mobility features, including (but not limited to) traffic, parking, connected vehicles, and shared mobility and micromobility.
+The data is proprietary.